LambdaColdStorage/lambda-deep-learning-demo/docs/source/tutorial/seq2label_basic.rst

   --encode_method=basic \
   infer_args \
   --callbacks=infer_basic,infer_display_text_classification \
-  --test_samples="This movie is awesome."#"This movie is bad."#"This movie has an unusual taste."#"It is not clear what this movie is about ."#"This is not a very good movie."#"I saw this at the premier at TIFF and was thrilled to learn the story is about a real friendship." \
+  --test_samples="This movie is awesome."#"This movie is bad."#"This movie has an unusual taste."#"It is not clear what this movie is about."#"This is not a very good movie."#"I saw this at the premier at TIFF and was thrilled to learn the story is about a real friendship." \
   --splitter=#